Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 Many industries set their own minimum wages in Belgium based on collective agreements within their sectors.

-Understanding these agreements isn’t always easy, however, as the exact minimum wage you’ll be paid can depend on the following factors:
+Understanding these agreements isn’t always easy, however.
+The exact minimum wage depends on the following factors:

-- Where the job is located: Belgium is split into provinces on some parts of minimum wage legislation, which means you might be paid a different amount depending on where you live.
+- Where the job is: Belgium is split into provinces on some parts of minimum wage legislation, which means you might be paid a different amount depending on where you live.

 - The hours you work per week: Minimum wages in some industries vary based on how many hours you work per week.